DebahutiMishra/Flight-Delay-Prediction/README.md

 The following steps are followed in this project:

--Downloading a real-world dataset from a Kaggle competition -Formulate the problem, understand the dataset description, and describe the modeling objective.
+-Downloading a real-world dataset from a Kaggle competition.

+-Formulate the problem, understand the dataset description, and describe the modeling objective.

 -Perform exploratory data analysis, gather insights, perform feature engineering, create a training, validation & test split, and prepare the data for modeling.

 -Train & evaluate different machine learning models, tune hyperparameters to improve models.

 -Report the final performance of best model(s), show sample predictions, and save model weights.

 -Summary of the work, links to references, ideas for future work.